afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup1/Setup1_en.md

 Additional notes:

-- Chose an appropiate male/female power connector depending on your wheel base.
+- Chose an appropriate male/female power connector depending on your wheel base.
 Make sure to identify the positive and negative terminals correctly.
 If you have a *Simagic QR*, negative is the yellow wire and positive is the green one.
 - Optional funky switch: ALPS RKJ series, 7-way.

-## Pinout plan for the ESP32-DevKit-C board
+## Pin-out plan for the ESP32-DevKit-C board

 | **GPIO** | **Input**  | **Output** | **Usage**         | **Notes**                              |
 | -------- | ---------- | ---------- |:-----------------:| -------------------------------------- |